WTIA Applauds Signing of Washington State Blockchain Work Group Bill Into Law

 "Every day, companies are adopting blockchain technology to improve delivery of services," said Sharon Brown, R-Kennewick and the sponsor of the legislation.
 "This new law is a vital first-step in creating an environment that is welcoming of new business prospects, eager to seek out new applications, and willing to identify potential supply-chain management and STEM-education opportunities.
 I am pleased to see this legislation signed into law.
 By creating the Washington Blockchain Work Group we are sending a clear message that Washington is ready to start working with the private sector to advance this technology for the benefit of all Washington residents, employers and workers."

-The Cascadia region is home to hundreds startups focused on technology leveraging the ledger system, including app development (Atra Blockchain, ArcBlock), blockchain infrastructure (Dragonchain, NEO and ArcBlock), healthcare (Lumedic) and gaming (Mythical Games).
+The Cascadia region is home to hundreds of startups focused on technology leveraging the ledger system, including app development (Atra Blockchain, ArcBlock), blockchain infrastructure (Dragonchain, NEO and ArcBlock), healthcare (Lumedic) and gaming (Mythical Games).
 Blockchain has also expanded to the enterprise, with Washington-based legacy companies embracing the technology, including Amazon Web Services and Microsoft Azure tapping blockchain as a service, T-Mobile leveraging blockchain for telecommunications and Starbucks utilizing blockchain to support its supply chain and logistics.

 "Since its founding, the Cascadia Blockchain Council has been dedicated to making the region a global hub for blockchain development.
 Today represents a major step forward in achieving our goal," said Arry Yu, Chair, WTIA Cascadia Blockchain Council.
 "With the formation of the work group, Washington is now positioned to lead the country when it comes to blockchain and distributed ledger technology.
 It has been a tireless few months of work from the Council and our supporters, and it's rewarding to see our hard work come to fruition."